ductwork/ductwork.github.io/getting-started/running-pipelines.md

 ## Triggering Pipelines from Your Code

-With Ductwork running, you can trigger pipelines from anywhere in your Rails application.
+With Ductwork running, you can trigger your pipelines from anywhere in your Rails application.
 The `.trigger` method enqueues the pipeline and returns a `Ductwork::Pipeline` instance that you can query for status, progress, or results.
+The `.trigger` method takes a single argument that will be passed to the first step.

 ### Example: Rake Task